+9https://git.ricketyspace.net/combox/tree/combox/events.py?id=fb7fdd21
-8https://git.ricketyspace.net/combox/tree/combox/crypto.py?id=fb7fdd21 combox.file 10 This is the second largest module in combox.
-It contains utility functions for reading, writing, moving files/directories, hashing files, splitting a file into shards, gluing shards into a file, manipulating directories inside combox and node directories.

-9https://git.ricketyspace.net/combox/tree/combox/events.py?id=fb7fdd21 combox.gui 11 Contains the ComboxConfigDialog class; it is the graphical interface for configuring combox.
+- combox.file 10 This is the second largest module in combox.
+It contains utility functions for reading, writing, moving files/directories, hashing files, splitting a file into shards, gluing shards into a file, manipulating directories inside combox and node directories. - combox.gui 11 Contains the ComboxConfigDialog class; it is the graphical interface for configuring combox.
 The class uses the Tkinter library [22] for spawning graphical elements.
-Other graphical libraries including PyQt [23] were considered, Tkinter was chosen over others due to compatibility with all Unix, Unix-like systems and Microsoft Windows and it is part of the standard python library from python version 3 on wards.

-combox.log 12 All the messages to stdout and stderr are sent through the log_i and log_e functions defined in this module.

-combox.silo 13 Contains the ComboxSilo class which is the canonical interface for combox for managing information about the files in the combox directory.
+Other graphical libraries including PyQt [23] were considered, Tkinter was chosen over others due to compatibility with all Unix, Unix-like systems and Microsoft Windows and it is part of the standard python library from python version 3 on wards. - combox.log 12 All the messages to stdout and stderr are sent through the log_i and log_e functions defined in this module. - combox.silo13 Contains the ComboxSilo class which is the canonical interface for combox for managing information about the files in the combox directory.
 Internally, the ComboxSilo class uses the pickleDB library [5].

-$\mathbf{combox.version}^{-14}$ This is $\mathit{private}$ module that contains variables that contain the
+combox.version 14 This is private module that contains variables that contain the